xu3cl4/argminCS/README.md

 Here is a detailed [tutorial](https://xu3cl4.github.io/argminCS/demo_CSargmin.html).

-Regarding the details of methods and their associated tuning parameters, we encourage users to install the package and check function documentation.
+Regarding other details of methods, we encourage users to install the package and check function documentation.
 <!-- What is special about using `README.Rmd` instead of just `README.md`?
 You can include R chunks like so: -->

 <!-- ```{r cars} -->